 Kim Il-sung Square.
 This is the largest square in the country where all the marching parades are held.
 There were paint dots on the pavers to perfectly position the participants.

-Foreign Language Bookstore – All books were North Korean propaganda, basically the works of the leaders, but also picture books of the country and souvenirs.
+Foreign Language Bookstore – All books were North Korean propaganda, basically the works of the leaders and picture books of the country and souvenirs.
 It wasn’t possible to buy the red pins worn by all North Koreans on their chest.
 They must be applied for and given to those who have shown “loyalty” to the country.

 In East Pyongyang, we saw:

 Tower to the Juche Idea.
-Built in 1982, the 70th anniversary of #1”s birth, it is the highest stone tower in the world – 170m high with a 20m illuminated torch on a 150m tower, 25,500 granite bricks (the number of days in 70 years).
-An elevator took us to the top for 4€ and grand views of the city.
+Built in 1982, the 70th anniversary of #1”s birth, it is the highest stone tower in the world – 170m high with a 20m illuminated torch on a 150m tower, and 25,500 granite bricks (the number of days in 70 years).
+An elevator took us to the top for 4€ and grand city views.
 A river cruise ship was under construction on the river but stuck between two bridges about 500m apart.
 The Juche Idea is a philosophy that places man at the center of everything and it is man who determines outcomes through his actions.
-Plaques from study groups of the Juche Idea from countries all over the world were on the walls.
+Plaques from study groups of the Juche Idea from countries were on the walls.

 Party Founders Monument.
 These monuments had 3 elements and the symbols of the Korean Workers Party – a sickle (the farmer), a hammer (the worker), and a writing brush (the intellectual) commemorating the 1945 founding of the country and built in 1995, the 50th anniversary.
 Three large bas-relief bronze murals inside the round walls commemorated the victory over the Japanese – 100 battles, 100 victories – Ever Victorious.